metasnf: Meta Clustering with Similarity Network Fusion in R: Introduction

-\pkg{JSNMF} implements a method called jointly semi-orthogonal non-negative matrix factorization for single-cell multi-omics data integration.
+\pkg{JSNMF} implements a method called jointly semi-orthogonal non-negative matrix factorization (JSNMF) for single-cell multi-omics data integration.
 This procedure includes traditional SNF as an intermediate step, but is ultimately a distinct data integration procedure that is more suitable for direct comparison with traditional SNF and other multi-omics data integration methods. \pkg{metasnf} is not itself a data integration method, but rather a suite of functions to complement an existing and commonly used integration method (SNF).

-\pkg{abSNF} (association boosted similarity network fusion) is an approach that rescales features based on the p-values of their associations with a held-out feature of interest.
-The ab-SNF method can be performed within \pkg{metasnf}, as shown in Appendix~\ref{app:absnf}.
+The package \pkg{abSNF} implements association-signal-annotation boosted similarity network fusion (ab-SNF), which is an approach that rescales features based on the p-values of their associations with a held-out feature of interest.
+This method can be performed within \pkg{metasnf}, as shown in Appendix~\ref{app:absnf}.